 But the family tradition of farming held no attraction for the eldest of the third generation of Cadots, Jean-Baptiste.
 In 1742, at eighteen, he signed on with a fur-trading concern on the shores of Lake Superior and quickly found that life in the pays d’en haut suited him perfectly.
 He learned to speak Ojibwa and married Anastasie, the daughter of a well-known Ojibwa chief, in Ste.
 Anne’s Church on Mackinac Island.

 With a foot firmly in both camps, the Cadots played a significant role in many of the key political and military events over the next forty years.
 In the 1750s, he was a mediator and interpreter for the French in the Sault Ste.
 Marie area; she was active in conducting the trading operations in his absence.
 A decade later, at the end of the Seven Years’ War, the Cadots played host to the New England trader Alexander Henry the Elder for a winter.
 By the 1760s, Jean-Baptiste was representing British interests in the region, and earning enough from trading to be able to afford to send his wife and three children to Montreal, where the youngsters were educated.
-Finally, in the mid-i77os, Cadot, Henry, and several other merchants took a brigade of canoes all the way northwest to the Saskatchewan River, beginning a trend that would lead to the fur trade’s most ruthless competition period.
+Finally, in the mid-1770s, Cadot, Henry, and several other merchants took a brigade of canoes all the way northwest to the Saskatchewan River, beginning a trend that would lead to the fur trade’s most ruthless competition period.

 Anastasie died in 1776, but the couple’s children finished their education in Montreal before returning to the Sault.
 Both Jean-Baptiste Jr. and Michel (both used the spelling “Cadotte”) followed their father into the fur trade, and in 1784, the senior Cadot was named to Michigan’s first board of trade.
 In 1785, the family firm sent more than 36,000 livres worth of furs back to Montreal, and succeeding generations worked in the fur trade for another fifty years.
-Clearly, unions between French or Canadian men and native North American women could result in social, political, and economic advantages.
+Clearly, unions between French or Canadian men and Indigenous North American women could result in social, political, and economic advantages.